KnownStormChaser/master-weather-model-list/observations/radar/README.md

 1. Verify the data is genuinely free and downloadable through a permanent open channel (free registration is acceptable; paywalls and approval gates are not), and that it is a real-time or near-real-time operational feed — delayed-only or archive-only datasets are noted under "What's intentionally missing" rather than given full entries
 2. Confirm it is an **observation**, not a nowcast/forecast — radar-derived nowcasts belong in the nowcasting model section
-3. Confirm the data is **gridded or structured** (GRIB2, NetCDF, ODIM HDF5, native binary), not rendered imagery
+3. Confirm the data is **gridded and delivered in a standard binary container** (GRIB2, NetCDF, ODIM HDF5, native binary), not rendered imagery.
+Gridded fields serialised as delimited text inside a JSON or XML wrapper are noted under "What's intentionally missing" rather than given full entries — see CWA (Taiwan) there
 4. Use the radar template ([`templates/radar.template.md`](../../templates/radar.template.md)) as a starting point
 5. Place new entries in the appropriate `observations/radar/<country-or-region>/` directory
 6. Update this README's quick-reference tables when adding new entries